cxy-development/apb-1/README.md

 - Run Hairless MIDI and select the used Arduino in the Serial port dropdown and the just created MIDI virtual port in the MIDI Out dropdown

 Lastly, make sure the baud rate of the Serial communication is set to 115200.
 Double-check the Hairless MIDI Serial communication baud rate settings too.
-After setting it up as said above, the ABP 1 is ready to be used in any software.
+After setting it up as said above, the ABP 1 is ready to be used.